voghDev/PdfViewPager/README.md

 -----

 - [X] Load PDF documents from SD card
-- [ ] Make PDF documents zoomable with pinch and double tap
+- [X] Make PDF documents zoomable with pinch and double tap (first approach made possible thanks to [Alessandro Crugnola's ImageViewZoom][5]
 - [ ] Unify all features in only one **PDFViewPager** class
 - [X] Support API Levels under 21, by downloading PDF and invoking system native intent.
 - [ ] UI tests